GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_LogicalUser](../../stereotypes.md#SAF_LogicalUser)

-A human representation in the Logical Domain, outside the SOI scope, interacting with the SOI.
+The Logical User is the representation for a human in the Logical Domain, outside the SOI scope, interacting with the SOI.
 ## Need
 A User has a Need in order to reach a certain Goal.
 Note: "Buying sugar to bake a birthday cake".